symfony-cmf/symfony-cmf-docs/bundles/content.rst

 This bundle provides a document for static content and the controller to render it.

-For more information see the :doc:`../getting-started/content` page on the "Getting started" section, or the documentation of the `ContentBundle <https://github.com/symfony-cmf/ContentBundle#readme>`_ on the project's GitHub page.
+For an introduction see the :doc:`../getting-started/content` page on the "Getting started" section.

 .. index:: ContentBundle